-The next day our mortgage broker spoke to Grant and told him he had approached the bank, they said our debts didn’t have to be paid, to receive final approval for finance or by settlement date.
-My husband later was talking to an old client of his, who Grant has done much work for over the years.
-He told Grant he was giving Grant the money for our van and didn’t want it back.
+The following day, our mortgage broker spoke to Grant and told him he had approached the bank, The bank had changed their mind and had informed our broker that it was not required for our outstanding debts to be finalized, for final mortgage approval by settlement date.
+My husband later was talking to an old client of his, who Grant has done much work for over the years.The client told Grant, he was giving us the money for our van and didn’t want it back.

 I burst into tears again.
 St Jude was being extremely faithful to us.
-This whole time I was also praying that God would grace the vendors with patience, understanding, empathy and sympathy for our situation so that we wouldn’t lose the house we wanted.
+This whole time I was also praying that God would grace the vendors with patience, understanding, empathy, and sympathy for our situation so that we wouldn’t lose the house we wanted.

 During this time I was doing some reading and had looked up the feast day of St Jude.
 His feast day is the 28th of October.
 Our baby’s due date.
-I knew right than and there the baby would be a boy.
+I knew right then and there the baby would be a boy.
 Our own little Saint Jude.

 Everyone was becoming impatient.
-Our solicitors, the vendors and their solicitor as well as the realestate agent.
+Our solicitors, the vendors and their solicitor as well as the real estate agent.
 And of cause Grant and myself.
 The stress was enormous.
 But all I could do was pray and ask God to grace everyone with patience again and again.
 It was literally all in God’s hands as no matter what we did something else would happen.
-Just as we thought we would finally be able to put the bond deposit down on the house, our solicitor, who was going over the figures, realised our broker had left us short with the mortgage!
+Just as we thought we would finally be able to put the bond deposit down on the house, our solicitor, who was going over the figures, realized our broker had left us short with the mortgage!

 The settlement for the sale of our house was coming around quickly and we didn’t want to be stuck paying a lot of rent to the new owner or having to find another house to rent for a period of time.
 My husband stepped in and took over, as the enormous amount of stress we were under, was starting to affect me, both mentally and physically.
 Which was also putting extra stress on my pregnancy.
 Grant basically put a lightning bolt under the mortgage broker, especially when we weren’t able to get a hold of him for days at a time.
-Who wasn’t giving us correct information when we needed it or who wasn’t advising us when extra cost were involved or needed.
-Who stuffed us around by not telling us from the start that he doesn’t organise bond deposits.
+Who wasn’t giving us correct information when we needed it or who wasn’t advising us when extra cost was involved or needed.
+Who stuffed us around by not telling us from the start that he doesn’t organize bond deposits.
 We were literally holding our breath and desperately trying to figure out a way to come up with the extra funds to cover the rest of the mortgage.

 I continued my prayers to St Jude.

-Unfortunately my health had suffered and I had to turn my focus on the pregnancy, our little Saint Jude.
+Unfortunately, my health had suffered and I had to turn my focus on the pregnancy, our little Saint Jude.

-It blows me away how God was slowly but surely putting things in into place for us to eventually reach our destination.
+It blows me away how God was slowly, but surely putting things in into place for us, to eventually reach our destination.
 He was sorting it all out, even in the most seemingly impossible situations.
 He knew we would reach this point in time and He had it all sorted out for us.
 All we had to do was have faith and trust in Him.

-I give thanks and praise to our Lord as I honestly don’t think any of this would have happened with out Him.
+I give thanks and praise to our Lord as I honestly don’t think any of this would have happened without Him.

-I also planned not to continue swimming lessons for my daughter and her 8 and 7 year old bothers.
+I also planned not to continue swimming lessons for my daughter and her 8 and 7-year-old bothers.
 I was also contacting the schools to stop our regular payments on school fees.
 I was desperate.
 I was planning to do anything to keep our son in that school, including dipping into our mortgage to make a lump sum payment.
 My husband and I were planning to move Heaven and Earth to make it work.

-Desperate, that night, I prayed to St Jude asking for his help, because honestly I did not know what else to do.
+Desperate, that night, I prayed to St Jude asking for his help, because honestly, I did not know what else to do.